shortland/Tilt/README.md

 <b>DEMO: http://ilankleiman.com/demo/tilt/index.html</b>

 Tilt your device to see the picture move from left to right, up and down!
-<br/> I did a pretty bad explaining what it does; think about iOS 7 & 8; how the background image moves a little when you tilt your phone to the side.
+<br/> I did a pretty bad job explaining what it does; think about iOS 7 & 8; how the background image moves a little when you tilt your phone to the side.

 Utilitzes jQuery, and some crabby localStorage (to store the devices original position).